 The members of the Alliance for Gun Responsibility Foundation’s Board of Directors include:

 Linda Parrish is an attorney who has practiced in the Seattle area and in Tokyo since receiving her JD degree from the University of Washington.
 She has worked primarily with high-tech start ups, labor unions, small businesses, and families.
 Linda worked as an International Law Specialist for Hirakawa, Sato & Kobayashi in Tokyo and also served as the General Counsel of Washington State Nurses Association in Seattle.
 Linda has volunteered with several non-profit boards and organizations that focus on serving children.
 She currently lives in Bellevue.
 Linda is a certified mixologist and avid cook who loves to experiment with new cuisines on her family and friends.

-Stacy Andersen, Vice President
+Meredith Goldstein, Vice President

 Stacy Andersen is an attorney with experience in nonprofit management who worked in child abuse litigation here in Washington state.
 Stacy was Assistant Legal Counsel focusing on non-discrimination work for the public schools in the Commonwealth of the Northern Mariana Islands (in Micronesia).
 She has also worked with gun violence on and off since about 2007 as an advocate and activist.
 During the 594 campaign, Stacy worked with the Faith Action Network on 594 and other issues, serving a key role as a faith outreach person creating community support for background checks.
 Stacy continues to stay active at St. Mark’s Episcopal Cathedral in their social justice and advocacy work.